logzio/aws-cost-and-usage/README.md

 ## Prerequisite
 Before you follow the steps bellow please make sure you enabled AWS to generate a report to your target bucket.
 If you are not sure how to do it, you can check this post(TODO - add link).
+**Important!** This might significantly increase report size and might affect performance.
+AWS Lambda can run for up to 5 minutes with up to 3008MB, and the process time for the whole file must end within this timeframe.

 ## Step 1 - Create a new lambda
 1. Sign in to your AWS account and open the AWS Lambda console.